kiddjsh/github.io/README.md

  - There is a known issue where the hamburger menu disappears during closeNav() and autoscroll during hyperlink
  - There is a known issue with the download buttons for the Resume and the CV, where it doesn't download the files properly when using Firefox, an anchor has been added to a third-party site for <button> to view the documents
  - Some of the file icons located in the portfolio section display 404 Errors when clicking the simpleicon
+ - The underscore to the left of the linkedin icon in the footer still displays even though text-decoration set to none

 # Version Control